qdrant/landing_page/qdrant-landing/content/documentation/_index.md

         link: /articles/what-is-vector-quantization/
 partition: qdrant
 ---

+THIS CONTENT IS GOING TO BE IGNORED FOR NOW

 # Documentation

 Qdrant is an AI-native vector dabatase and a semantic search engine.
 You can use it to extract meaningful information from unstructured data.
 Want to see how it works?
 [Clone this repo now](https://github.com/qdrant/qdrant_demo/) and build a search engine in five minutes.